-Changes made to the training combination applied before the second acquisition of athletic shape helps to maintain the present level of athletic shape between 1 to 3 months; then the athlete loses the state of athletic shape.
-The duration of athletic shape retention in most cases do not exceed 2 months.
+Changes made to the training combination applied before the second acquisition of athletic shape helps to maintain the present level of athletic shape between 1 to 3 months.
+The athlete loses the state of athletic shape.
+The duration of athletic shape retention in most cases, do not exceed two months.
 Only in a few cases this period is either slightly shorter (1 month) or slightly longer (3 months).
 With the end of this period, the athlete has to change his training means, if there is an aim of further maintenance of athletic shape.
-The optimal duration of athletic shape retention for all athletes is 4 weeks.
+The optimal duration of athletic shape retention for all athletes is four weeks.
 In one study, done by Bondarchuk, one of the experimental groups has been changing the combination of training means every 3 to 4 weeks.
-In this experiment, athletes could be in a state of athletic shape for as long as 5 months.
+In this experiment, athletes could be in a state of athletic shape for as long as five months.

-Athletes' individual characteristics in a process of athletic shape retention differ not only by the duration of the period of retention but by direction of the fluctuations of sporting performance.
+Athletes' characteristics in the process of athletic shape retention differ not only by the duration of the period of retention but by the direction of the fluctuations of sporting performance.
 Thus, in the first two weeks, one group of athletes improved their results after changes in a combination of training loads.
 In the next two weeks, the tempo of improvement slightly decreased compared to the first two weeks (but the results were still in the 3% zone of retention).
-In the second group of athletes the opposite trend of the results was observed: in the first two weeks results were slightly lower, and in the following week's improvement by several per cent were observed.
-It seems reasonable to assume that there might be some other reactions of the athlete's body systems to changes in combinations of training loads (i.e. certain dynamics of sporting results).
+In the second group of athletes, the opposite trend of the results was observed: in the first two weeks results were slightly lower, and in the following week's improvement by several percent were observed.
+It seems reasonable to assume that there might be some other reactions of the athlete's body systems to changes in combinations of training loads (i.e. specific dynamics of sporting results).

 Athletic shape maintenance becomes possible because of adaptational changes in the corresponding system of the body.
-It seems likely that the body, after a given time interval, receives new stimuli for further functioning in accordance with new external conditions.
+It seems likely that the body, after a given time interval, receives new stimuli for further functioning following new external conditions.
 Active rest becomes very important for the recovery processes.
 Thus, active rest assists in athletic shape maintenance.

 Temporary Loss of Athletic Shape

-The loss of athletic shape in most cases is experienced by athletes after the transition period.
+Athletes experience the loss of athletic shape in most cases after the transition period.
 At this time, results usually decrease by 5 to 10% (sometimes even more) compared to previous annual cycle results.

 The short-term loss of athletic shape can be observed in the second period of athletic shape development.
 The duration of the loss varies from 2 to 8 weeks.
 The short-term reduction of performance levels during periods of athletic shape development after active or passive rest cannot be considered as a loss of athletic shape.
 This phenomenon is a part of the process of athletic shape development (adaptation processes to training loads is a basis of athletic shape development).